 Since Aftershock is the only serious choice for Rammus right now, we look only at Resolve primary runes.

 - First off, you have to decide between Demolish and Font of Life.
 Shield Bash might be a niche thing in rare team comps with 2-3 shield casters.
 But since you don't have a reliable way to get shielded it's not that relevant.
-Font of Life might sporadically win you a fight, because your teammate get a small heal from attacking your taunted or slowed targets.
-However, Demolish turns you into a mini Rift Herald mid game and a super herald late game, so it’s the most consistent choice by far.
+Font of Life is mostly good for late game team fighting, because your teammates get small heals from attacking targets that are slowed by Tremors, Powerball impact or Frenzying Taunt.

 - Conditioning for more late game scaling.
 Don't be tempted by Second Wind unless you play ARAM .
 It might be good for top laners when trading in lanes, but not for jungling, as you don't take frequent damage from pokes or trades.
 Bone Plating is of course better before 10 minutes, then much worse after that point.